Haufe-Lexware/Haufe-Lexware.github.io/_posts/2016-10-18-scs-self-contained-systems.md

 title: SCS - Self-Contained Systems
 subtitle: Thoughts about Self-Contained Systems architecture pattern
 category: api
-tags: [cto, open-source, api, devops]
+tags: [cto, microservice, devops]
 author: rainer_zehnle
 author_email: rainer.zehnle@haufe-lexware.com
 header-img: "images/bg-post-clover.jpg"
 ---

-In September 2016 I attended the [Software Architecture Summit 2016] (http://software-architecture-summit.de/) in Berlin.
+In September 2016 I attended the [Software Architecture Summit 2016](http://software-architecture-summit.de/) in Berlin.

-I listened to a talk from [Eberhard Wolff](https://www.innoq.com/de/staff/eberhard-wolff/) about "Self-contained Systems: Ein anderer Ansatz für Microservices".
+I listened to a talk from [Eberhard Wolff](https://www.innoq.com/de/staff/eberhard-wolff/) about "**Self-contained Systems: Ein anderer Ansatz für Microservices**".
 The idea behind the [SCS](http://scs-architecture.org/) approach is really convincing.
 It's like a recipe with valuable ingredients.

 Use the mindset of microservices as basis, add your web application know-how, season it with asynchronous communication and finally decorate it with an own UI per SCS.
 The result is a concept to split a monolithic application in many smaller web applications collaborating with another.
 The website [scs-architecture.org](http://scs-architecture.org/) describes the architecture pattern and contains a self-explanatory [slidedeck](https://speakerdeck.com/player/e74a068d06a949cdb358a55ca17d2dc5#).
 It's not possible to give a better introduction.
 Please read the website [scs-architecture.org](http://scs-architecture.org/).

 Nevertheless I copied the main characteristics:

-##SCS Characteristics
+## SCS Characteristics

 1. Each SCS is an autonomous web application
 2. Each SCS is owned by one team